elvissango8/incidentreporta/README.md

 Usage
 Reporting an Incident:

-Navigate to the reporting section.
+Navigate to Admins Screen section.
-Fill in the necessary details and submit your report.
+Select the Admin you want to report to (This will open up a chat view) Fill in the necessary details (tick the incident checkbox).You can also pick an image,write the description and submit your report.
 Tracking Incidents:

-Access your reported incidents from the dashboard to view their status and updates.
+Go to Messages, Select the chat with the incided you reported.View the status just above the incident message.The status is either pending or solved

 Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: